-An arrangement by a small business owner to transfer a commercial property owned by him to his super fund, treating the proceeds as an undeducted contribution, is considered NOT to be a ‘scheme’ to which Part IVA of the Income Tax Assessment Act 1936 (ITAA 1936) applies.
+According to information published by the Tax Office, an arrangement by a small business owner to transfer a commercial property owned by him to his super fund, treating the proceeds as an undeducted contribution, may not be considered a ‘scheme’ to which anti-tax avoidance rules in Part IVA of the Income Tax Assessment Act 1936 (ITAA 1936) apply.

 One of the four capital gains tax concessions available to a small business, is the small business retirement exemption.